Are you a landlord selling a house with tenants in Florida?

 Sell Directly To A Cash Buyer

 Cleaning up, marketing, staging, open houses, daily showings . . . these are the steps most owners take when selling a house.
 With a cash buyer, you will get a fair market value price for your rental home.
 The existing lease your tenants currently have can stay intact, and the new owner will deal with all repairs, closing costs and fees.

 Preparing the house for sale on the open market may prove impossible with a tenant in place.

 Selling directly to a cash buyer simplifies the process – there is no need for regular walkthroughs, online listings, or a “long and drawn out” sale.
-You don’t need to worry about letting in inspectors and appraisers required for buyer using a mortgage.
+You don’t need to worry about letting in inspectors and appraisers required for buyers using a mortgage.

 Wondering “who will buy my house with tenants in Florida?”